ReddyKR/snow-blog/_posts/2017-10-02-user-interface.md

 <hr />

-<h2 id="angular4">The Angular2/4 Experiment</h2>
+<h3 id="angular4">The Angular2/4 Experiment</h3>

 <p>
-Angular 4, formerly Angular 2, is the newest version of the popular AngularJS front-end framework led by the Angular Team at Google.
+<a href="http://angularjs.blogspot.com/2017/03/angular-400-now-available.html">Angular 4</a>, formerly Angular 2, is the newest version of the popular AngularJS front-end framework led by the Angular Team at Google.
 For new projects that are not weighed down by legacy projects or pre-existing requirements, it’s great to use a newer version of a tool.
 Pair Angular 2/4 up with angular-cli and you have a great system of generating files, testing, and managing front-end development.
 That said, it’s a shame ServiceNow does not currently support it (Jakarta).
 If developers do want to pursue this route, it would most likely be a stand-alone front-end app that would use ServiceNow as their back-end.
 It would save a lot of headache just waiting for ServiceNow to support it, but it is feasible.
 Check out Nathan Grove’s Angular 2 set-up and the workshop he led on a sample Angular2 App:
 </p>

 <p><a href="https://community.servicenow.com/docs/DOC-6626">Angular2 Development Environment</a></p>